derekbolyard/AccessLens/AccessLensApi/README.md

 ### Authentication

-- `POST /api/auth/send-code` – send a verification code to a user’s email.
+- `POST /api/auth/send-magic-link` – send a JWT magic link to a user's email.
-- `POST /api/auth/verify` – verify the code and mark the email as confirmed.
+- `GET /api/auth/magic/{token}` – verify the magic link JWT and redirect to frontend with session token.

 ### Scanning